requirement-yogi/extensions-reqif/README.md

 # Is it open-source ?

 Yes.
-The license is APL v2.
+The license is APL v2, except for the image files.
 It is business-friendly, meaning you can keep your project internally, or publish it as part of a closed-source project (as long as you publish the infos required by the license), etc.

 The license text should be available [in this repository](src/license/LICENSE.txt) or (on the Apache website](https://www.apache.org/licenses/LICENSE-2.0)